18paulb/316Instructions/README.md

 If you refresh the CodePen page, you will lose all your progress.

 # Conclusion
-Congratulations!
+**Congratulations!**

 By following these steps, you have successfully edited a simple webpage using HTML and CSS.
 You’ve learned the basics of editing a simple webpage using HTML and CSS.
-Through this exercise, you’ve explored fundamental techniques such as modifying text, changing images, updating body content, and altering background colors.
+Through this exercise, you’ve explored fundamental techniques such as...

+1. Modifying text
+2. Changing images
+3. Updating body content
+4. Ultering background colors

 These basic steps provide a starting point for editing and personalizing websites.
 With a bit of practice, you can try making more changes and exploring other features of HTML and CSS to further customize webpages as you become more comfortable with the process.